Table Of Contents

 Race and Insurance, Financial Inclusion and Protection Gaps

-The NAIC will work to close the protection gap for underrepresented groups and minorities, addressing barriers and expanding opportunities.
+The NAIC will work to close the protection gap for underrepresented groups and communities, addressing barriers and expanding opportunities.

 Marketing of Insurance Products